-For more information, see the Guide to capital gains tax concessions for small business.
+For more information, see the publication Capital gains tax (CGT) concessions for small business - overview, available only on our website.

-Working out your net capital gain
+STEP 9 Working out your net capital gain

-The amount of your remaining capital gains becomes your net capital gain, which you show at A.
+The amount of your remaining capital gains becomes your net capital gain, which you write at A Net capital gain item 18 on your tax return (supplementary section), or item 9 if you use the tax return for retirees.

-It represents the amount you have shown at ${\ensuremath{\textbf{H}}}$ reduced in accordance with:
+It represents the amount you have written at H Total current year capital gains reduced in accordance with:

-- step 5 current year capital losses

-- step 6 unapplied net capital losses from earlier years

-- step 7 CGT discount, and/or

-- step 8 small business CGT concessions.
+- Step 5 Applying current year capital losses - Step 6 Applying net capital losses from earlier years - Step 7 Applying the CGT discount, and/or - Step 8 Applying the small business CGT concessions.

-If you have capital losses that have reduced your capital gains to zero, do not put anything at A. If you have any capital losses remaining after reducing your capital gains, you can carry these forward to future income years (see step 10).
+If you have capital losses that have reduced your capital gains to zero, do not put anything at A Net capital gain.
+If you have any capital losses remaining after reducing your capital gains, you can carry these forward to future income years (see step 10).
 Again do not include losses from:

 - assets you acquired before 20 September 1985

-- personal use assets
+- personal use assets, or

-- collectables, or

 - other losses that are disregarded.

-EXAMPLE: Net capital gain - 🔼
+EXAMPLE 108: Net capital gain - A

-Kathleen shows \$1,260 at A Net capital gain item 17 on her tax return (supplementary section) - or item 9 if she uses the tax return for retirees.
+Because no other CGT concessions apply to Kathleen she writes \$1,260 at A Net capital gain item 18 on her tax return (supplementary section), or item 9 if she uses the tax return for retirees.

-Capital losses carried forward to later income years
+STEP 10 Capital losses carried forward to later income years